-- 1.4.1 The chairman shall direct the debates during the meeting, with the assistance of TSB. - 1.4.2 The chairman is authorized to decide that there shall be no discussion on Questions on which insufficient contributions have been received. - 1.4.3 Questions which have not elicited any contributions should not be placed on the final agenda of the meeting, and according to provisions of 7.4.2 of Resolution 1, may be deleted if no contributions have been received for the previous two study group meetings. - 1.4.4 Study groups and working parties may set up working teams (which should be as small as possible and are subject to the normal rules of the study group or working party) during their meetings, to study Questions allocated to those study groups and working parties. - 1.4.5 The following information shall be included in liaison statements prepared at study group, working party, or rapporteur group meetings: - List the appropriate Question numbers of the originating and destination study groups. - Identify the study group or working party or rapporteur group meeting at which the liaison statement was prepared.
+- 1.4.1 The chairman shall direct the debates during the meeting, with the assistance of TSB. - 1.4.2 The chairman is authorized to decide that there shall be no discussion on Questions on which insufficient contributions have been received. - 1.4.3 Questions which have not elicited any contributions should not be placed on the final agenda of the meeting, and according to provisions of 7.4.1 of Resolution 1, may be deleted if no contributions have been received for the previous two study group meetings. - 1.4.4 Study groups and working parties may set up working teams (which should be as small as possible and are subject to the normal rules of the study group or working party) during their meetings, to study Questions allocated to those study groups and working parties. - 1.4.5 For projects involving more than one study group, baseline documents may be prepared in order to provide the basis for coordinated study among the various study groups.
+The term "baseline document" refers to a document which contains the elements of common agreement at a given point in time. - 1.4.6 Chairmen will ask, at the beginning of each meeting, whether anyone has knowledge of patents or software copyrights, the use of which may be required to implement the Recommendation being considered.
+The fact that the question was asked will be recorded in the working party or study group meeting report, along with any affirmative responses.